-Sometimes, your client may forget about other sources of income when it's a passive income.
-Examples of those are income from investments.
-Here's a list of all other sources of income that you need to ask about:
+Your client may forget about other sources of income that are passive in nature.
+For example, passive income from investments.
+Here's a list of all other sources of income you need to ask about:

 Some clients forget the income they receive in a year unless asked.
-So, make sure to be thorough in asking for these details.
+You need to be thorough in asking for these details.

-Asking about any possible deductions or credits for your client helps them get a refund.
-Go through a list to help jog your client's memory on whether he qualifies for a deduction.
+You'll want to learn about any possible deductions or credits for your client to help them get a refund.
+Go through the following list with them to review how they could qualify for a deduction.

-Here are some of the possible tax deductions or credits:
+Here are several possible tax deductions or credits:

-Help your clients recall through the interview, so you won't miss out on any possible tax deductions.
-Know all about possible tax credits for your individuals and businesses from the IRS website.
+Get your clients to recall details throughout the interview, so you won't miss out on any possible tax deductions.
+Be aware of all possible tax credits for individuals and businesses from the IRS website.

 Tax preparers should collect a client's financial records.
 Tax preparation entails making sense of the client's finances based on available information.

 Some clients will submit organized financial documents.
 Others have all their receipts in a shoebox.
 You must go through them and identify which ones go on the forms.
-The more questions you ask your clients, the better information you get.
-Understanding the information helps you make an accurate representation of your client's tax returns.
+The more questions you ask your clients, the more comprehensive a picture you will get.
+Understanding all the information will be essential in forming an accurate representation of your clients' tax returns.

 Encourage clients to complete these documents to file their tax returns.
-It will also maximize clients' refunds.
+This will help you to maximize clients' refunds.

-The computations must be error-free because mistakes can incur penalties.
-Reliable, professional tax software can help compute clients' taxes.
-UltimateTax provides more than just a secure tax software.
-They provide excellent tax preparer support, too.
+Your computations have to be error-free because mistakes can incur penalties.
+Reliable, professional tax software will help you in performing correct calculations.
+UltimateTax provides you with a secure tax software product that can handle such work.
+And the parent company provides excellent tax preparer support, too.

-Then, a tax preparer completes the clients' tax forms and file them.
+The final stage of any tax preparation job involves completing the client's tax forms and filing them.
 You must check each data input and verify computations before filing.